USMNT's Ricardo Pepi's Premier League move to Fulham collapses on transfer deadline day, per reports

 How risky is a move before the World Cup?

-Pepi joins USMNT defender Alex Freeman, who recently transferred from MLS' Orlando City to Spain's Villarreal, in making a major move in the months before the World Cup, which comes with inherent risks, something Pepi already knows about.
-Pepi's pre–2022 World Cup transfer from FC Dallas to FC Augsburg proved disastrous, contributing to his absence from the U.S. World Cup roster.
+Though Pepi will no longer make the jump from the Netherlands to England, he would not have been the only USMNT player to change clubs this winter if his transfer to Fulham went through.
+Defender Alex Freeman recently transferred from MLS' Orlando City to Spain's Villarreal, making a major move in the months before the World Cup, something that comes with inherent risks.
+Pepi is already familiar with the downsides -- his pre–2022 World Cup move from FC Dallas to Augsburg proved disastrous, contributing to his absence from the U.S. World Cup roster.
 Over two seasons with Augsburg, he appeared in just 16 matches and failed to score.
 A 2022–23 loan to Groningen revived his career, as he scored 13 goals in 31 games, earning a move to PSV ahead of the 2023–24 season, where he has since produced double-digit goals each year.

-Regular minutes at the club level are a prerequisite for cracking one of Pochettino's rosters and will likely be taken into extremely serious conversation as he makes his picks for next summer's tournament, which means Pepi and Freeman may have to hit the ground running to ensure they are in the best possible position to perform at the World Cup.
+Regular minutes at the club level are a prerequisite for cracking one of Pochettino's rosters and will likely be taken into extremely serious conversation as he makes his picks for next summer's tournament, which means any players on the move may have to hit the ground running to ensure they isarein the best possible position to perform at the World Cup.
 That is especially true for Pepi, who could theoretically carve out an important spot in the USMNT's attack.

 Monaco's Folarin Balogun seems like Pochettino's preferred starter in the No. 9 position but the head coach has a few options to pick from, a list headlined by Coventry City's Haji Wright and Ricardo Pepi.
 They are not alone in the depth chart, though – Derby County's Patrick Agyemang has become a contender despite only earning his first cap a year ago, while Josh Sargent will hope to be in the mix.
 (Sargent himself may also be on the move before the window closes on Monday, attempting to force a move from Norwich City to Toronto FC, though playing time is not the reason for his push to join the MLS club.)

-Pochettino, though, has a more positive perspective on transfers during the winter window, even if a move from the Netherlands to England might be a considerable step up for Pepi.
+Pochettino, though, has a more positive perspective on transfers during the winter window.

 "For me, always, it's positive," Pochettino said.
 "When you change, it's because you are convinced you are going to be in a better place than the place that you are, no?
 And I think that is why, always, I am very optimistic, I'm very positive in all the moves … All the coaching staff, we need to support our players and always because it's too many things that can happen around.
 It's always being supportive and [to] give the confidence that the decisions they are going to make are the best decisions.
 That is why I am not worried, I am not concerned about if some players are going to move in that transfer window because always, what I expect [is] the best thing."